-What is the difference between Automation and Orchestration?
+What is the difference between Security Automation and Security Orchestration?

-Often the terms security automation and orchestration are used interchangeably in the cybersecurity landscape.
+Understanding SOAR workflows should always remain a priority for security teams looking to orchestrate and automate their security processes.
+Often the terms security orchestration and automation are used interchangeably in the cybersecurity landscape.
 However, it’s imperative to understand that both terms have different meanings and objectives.
 When automation emerged, it became a significant asset for security teams that were tired of mundane, time-consuming, and low-level tasks.
 Following this, orchestration came into the picture, enhancing time and resource management for security teams, helping them respond faster to incidents, and prioritizing important tasks.

 Automation and orchestration can be best comprehended by distinguishing between a single function and a complete process.
 While automation just handles one task, orchestration uses a complex set of tasks as well as processes.
 Automation allows security teams to perform time-consuming tasks smoothly without any human intervention, enabling them to take a more proactive approach toward potential threats.
 The aim of orchestration is to optimize a process.

 What is a SOAR Platform?

 SOAR security orchestration automation response platforms bring together tools, systems, people, and processes in one place to enable security teams to automate security workflows.
 In other words, SOAR solutions enable organizations to identify the issues, describe the solutions, and automate the response.
 Often, organizations adopt a SOAR system to improve efficiency, building a security posture that’s more self-operating.

 Security Incident Response Platform (SIRP) - provides capabilities for incident and case management including triage and response.

 What is a Low-code SOAR Platform?